rns/kollos-luif-doc/manual.md

 The `predicted` adverb defines the Lua function to be called when the RHS alternative is predicted during the parse.
-Its values are the same as those of the `action` adverb.
+Its value is the same as that of the `action` adverb.

 For more details on parse events, see [Events](#events) section.